wieslawsoltes/WpfToAvaloniaAnalyzer/README.md

 Prefer a more granular setup?
 Install `WpfToAvaloniaAnalyzers.Analyzers` for analyzer-only usage or `WpfToAvaloniaAnalyzers.CodeFixes` when you want to reference code fixes directly.

+## NuGet Packages

+- `WpfToAvaloniaAnalyzers` – Recommended default.
+Installing this bundle brings both the analyzer and code-fix packages into the project so IDEs surface diagnostics and offer fixes out of the box.
+- `WpfToAvaloniaAnalyzers.Analyzers` – Analyzer-only package.
+Use it when you want CI/build servers to run diagnostics without loading workspace dependencies required by code fixes.
+- `WpfToAvaloniaAnalyzers.CodeFixes` – Ships the Roslyn code-fix assemblies.
+Reference it if you are building custom tooling or hosting the workspace APIs yourself.
+The bundle already pulls this in automatically.
+- `WpfToAvaloniaAnalyzers.Cli` – .NET global/local tool that drives analyzers and fixes from the command line for batch migration scenarios.

 ## Usage

 1. Build your solution (`dotnet build`) or run the analyzer driver to surface the `WA###` diagnostics in the target project.